MattCain/backbone-single-page-app-template/README.md

 It uses:

-*Backbone
+* Backbone
-*jQuery
+* jQuery
-*Underscore
+* Underscore
-*Handlebars
+* Handlebars
-*Bootstrap
+* Bootstrap
-*SCSS
+* SCSS
-*Grunt
+* Grunt
-*Bower
+* Bower

-Cool grunt stuff:
+Cool grunt stuff used:
-*rev for cache busting static assets
+* Everything from yo webapp
-*Handlebars templates are pre compiled
+* Handlebars templates are pre compiled
-*watch for recompiling SCSS and hbs templates when you make a change *livereload for reloading the page when you make a change
+* Handlebars templates added to watch and livereload, so changing a templates triggers a recompile and a page reload.

 ### Installation